 Working with a large or small publisher is exactly the same, except…

-I’ve been designing games for quite a while now.
+I’ve been designing games for quite a while (over 8 years now).
 At first, it was just a fun hobby, but after dabbling in this for a couple of years, I started to get more serious about it.

 I focused my attention on learning the game design process and getting as much experience with this as I could.
 It was only about one year ago that I started pitching games to publishers.
 My thought was that I wanted to have some decent games to show before I took this next step.